DandyDay/django_tutorial/README.md

 finished tutorial03
 Making views.py that has the informations of pages that we show Using template to make same-designed pages that have different informations

+210913_1306
+finished tutorail04
+Making function 'vote' that get the information and changes the database table that we made Using request.POST
+Using generic views